Corporate Governance Guidelines

 A. Director Qualification Guidelines and Independence Standards

 The Board is responsible for nominating candidates for election and re-election as directors.
-As permitted by the listing standards of the AMEX, the Board has chosen not to have a nominating committee.
+As permitted by the listing standards of the NYSE American, the Board has chosen not to have a nominating committee.
 The Board has no specific minimum qualifications for director candidates.
 Board members should possess (i) the necessary business background, skills and expertise at the policy-making level and (ii) a willingness to devote the required time to the duties and responsibilities of Board membership.

 The Board does not restrict directors from serving on boards or committees of other organizations, provided that such service does not interfere with their ability to satisfy their responsibilities for Board membership.
 However, the charter of the audit committee of the Board requires Board approval for service on more than three non-affiliated public company audit committees.